jwikberg/SHDLab2019/README.md

 Go to `Pipelines > Builds` in DevOps and create a new pipeline for your repo.

-Our build pipeline is very basic and only includes steps for restoring packages, building & publishing an artifact that we later can deploy to an AppService in Azure:
+Our build pipeline is very basic and only includes steps for restoring packages, building, testing & publishing the artifacts that we later can deploy to Azure:

 ```yaml
 resources: